 Who is Harrow Learning Disabilities Community Health Team for?

-Adults aged 18 and over (and young people aged 17 who are transitioning from children's services) who have learning disabilities and are registered with a Harrow GP.
+This service is for adults aged 18 and over (and young people aged 17 who are transitioning from children's services) who have learning disabilities.
+They must be registered with a Harrow GP.

 What does the service provide?